rdkcentral/Dobby/rdkPlugins/LocalTime/README.md

 ## Prerequisites

-`/etc/localtime` symlink must be available and point to the correct file based on locale.
+File mentioned in the path must be available and point to the correct file based on locale.

 ## Options
+### path
+localtime symlink path should be set.

 ### setTZ
 Optional parameter, if set it should contain a path to file holding time stamp.
 This time stamp will be placed in containers env variable called TZ